 Class of 2024

-Zandy Wong ’24, dedicates much of her time to disability advocacy work, both on and off the JHU campus.
-She was recently named a 2022 Clinton Global Initiative University Scholar by the Clinton Foundation for advancing global digital accessibility in youth spaces.
-We asked Zandy about her work:
+During her time as a PHS student, Zandy Wong ’24, dedicated much of her effort to disability advocacy work, both on and off the JHU campus.
+She was named a 2022 Clinton Global Initiative University Scholar by the Clinton Foundation for advancing global digital accessibility in youth spaces.
+We asked Zandy about her work during her undergraduate years, and two years later, we asked her about her about her post-graduation pursuits:

-1. Could you explain what activities you’ve been involved in?
+1. Could you explain what activities you’ve been involved in as an undergraduate?

 My disability advocacy focuses on advocating for universal digital accessibility and equitable access to education and healthcare for people with disabilities through influencing policy and working within communities to enact change.
 Within the policy sphere, I advise the Department of Labor on creating policies to help disabled youth transition into higher education and workplace environments as a CAPE-Youth Working Group member.
 I am the founder of the NextGen Accessibility Initiative where I partner with Gen Z organizations to make their digital content fully accessible for disabled youth.
 My work to improve digital accessibility within the NextGen Accessibility Initiative has helped over 61,000 youth in 119 countries have access to accessible educational content.
 At the university level, I am an active member of the Asian-Americans with Disabilities Initiative and the Hopkins Advocates for Disability Awareness.
 Lastly, I share my story of growing up with hearing loss on the TEDx stage, podcasts, and industry panels to encourage acceptance and inclusion of people with disabilities.